NietoDeveloper/HealthServices/README.md

 ### Usage

-- Navigate through different sections using the top navigation bar.
+- Navigate through different sections using the top navigation bar. s functionality is working correctly

-3. Test the web application manually:
-   - Run the application locally
-   - Verify that all previous functionality is working correctly
    - Test your new changes thoroughly
 4. If no bugs are found, stage your changes:
    ```